alphagov-mirror/gsp/docs/architecture/adr/ADR043-k8s-resource-access.md

   namespaces.
 * service team members will not be able to interfere with other devs' namespaces, "system" namespaces or "prod" namespaces.
-* SREs and service team members will not be able to cause service degradations or outages to production services.
+* SREs and service team members will not be able to cause major production service outages.
+Degradation will be possible through deletion of certain resources but that will be easily fixable by running the appropriate deployment pipeline.

 ## Appendix A: Permissions rules